 Lighting circuits with low power lights like LED’s have low power requirements, so even with a lot of lights, they don’t use much power.
 For lights, a relatively small wire gage works.
-We recommend 16 gage and larger, not so much because of the power requirements, but because they are stronger, more robust, and have more surface for splice connections.
-Again, it’s worth the small additional expense.
+We still recommend 16 gage and larger, not so much because of the power requirements, but because the wires are stronger, more robust, and have more surface area for splice connections.
+It’s worth the small additional expense.

 We recommend sealed and submersible LED lights for just about everything.
 Yeah, most trailers are never submersed, but almost all get very wet like in heavy rain or when washing.
 Pay the extra dollar or two and get the higher quality lights.
-They are worth it.
+Trouble free operation with higher quality lights make them worth it.

 White Wire Notes: